hotdaamn/asuswrt-merlin-wiki/Download-the-latest-source-code-from-GitHub.md

 **Note: this guide assumes a basic working knowledge of a Linux distribution.
 You should know how to install and access your Linux distribution, access the terminal, and install packages from your distribution's package manager.**

-**Note: this guide does not cover any prerequesites for building the firmware - extra packages may need to be installed depending on your distribution.
+**Note: this guide does not cover any prerequisites for building the firmware - extra packages may need to be installed depending on your distribution.
 Refer to the guides on building the firmware for any extra packages you may need.**

 To download the source code for compilation purposes, you will need the following: